Skip to content

 National Travel Opera possibly first victim of culture cuts

 The rapid austerity operation of at least 200 million on the cultural sector has yet to be fleshed out, but one thing is already clear.
-If it were up to state secretary Halbe Zijlstra, the National Reisopera, which operates from Enschede, would stand a good chance of being killed in that operation.
+If it were up to state secretary Halbe Zijlstra, the National Reisopera, operating from Enschede, would stand a good chance of being killed in that operation.
 His request for advice to the Culture Council, sent the week before Christmas, states the following:...

 Hermitage draws visitors away from Amsterdam museums, while nationwide visits grew in 2010